-BSAB will have an independent chair appointed for a term of no more than 3 years.
-Appointment is made by the Chief Executive of the Local Authority (City Director of Bristol City Council).
+BSAB will have an Independent Chair appointed for a term of no more than 3 years.
+Appointment is made by Bristol City Council Head of Paid Services.
+The Independent Chair's term can only be extended beyond a 3 year tenure with the agreement of all three Core Partners.

-Appointment of the independent chair will be approved by a BSAB Panel that must include Partner agency representation.
+Appointment of the Independent Chair will be approved by a BSAB Panel that must include partner agency representation from Avon and Somerset Constabulary and the BNSSG Clinical Commissioning Group.

-The Independent Chair will hold all agencies to account and is accountable to the Chief Executive (City Director of Bristol City Council) and should be held to account for the effective working of the BSAB.
+The Independent Chair will hold all agencies to account and is accountable to the Bristol City Council Head of Paid Services for the effective working of the BSAB.

-The independent chair can be removed from post by the Chief Executive with the agreement of a BSAB Panel including Partner agency representation.
+The Independent Chair can be removed from post by the Head of Paid Services with the agreement of a BSAB Panel including Partner agency representation from Avon and Somerset Constabulary and the BNSSG Clinical Commissioning Group.

-The Independent Chair will work closely with all partner agencies and particularly the Director of Peoples Services to ensure that there are effective arrangements for safeguarding and promoting the welfare of all adults in Bristol.
+The Independent Chair will work closely with all partner agencies, particularly the Bristol City Council Executive Director for Adults, Children and Education, to ensure that there are effective arrangements for safeguarding and promoting the welfare of all adults in Bristol.